MyceliaNetwork/quark.js/README.md

 a Quark user principal unless you are absolutely sure about what you are doing.

-`callback` - A javascript method implemented by the integrator to be invoked by quark.js upon a checkout Event.
+`callback` - A javascript method implemented by the integrator to be invoked by quark-checkout upon a checkout Event.

 Example events: